jarusll/the-logs/index.md

 I have `next lexicographic permutation` in pipeline today.

-Brainfucked myself with firewall rules.
+Brainfucked myself with firewall rules with `firewalld`.
 For some reason 443 wasn't going through it.
 I switched to `ufw` and allowed all necessary ports and it worked.
 I can start migrating my site to vps.

 I won't automate anything for now.
 Will run this scavenged setup for a while so I can appreciate abstractions.

+I learnt a lot today.
+Hosted my first site from scratch.
+Although `caddy` made alot of things easy, I will read about hosting for the coming days.

+This will be my playground.
+I'll go from this scavenged setup to production docker-compose with caddy or nginx.
+I am already

 # 2022-05-29